jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### Creation Behavior of Calls

 A call can be present inside an object or inside another command.
-When a call is created, it is not immediately run, so that you get a chance to set its parameters.
+When a call is created, at first it might be sort of asleep.
+That might be when there is a chance to set its parameters.
 Before a command call is run, the command call’s public contents are there: its parameters.
 Those parameters are copied out of the call’s definition.
 The private contents are not there yet.
 A command’s private contents include private objects, clauses and command calls.
 The private contents might be copied out of the command definition, only just before the command call runs.
 The public contents of a command call are added when the command object is created.
 The private contents of a command call are only added when its about to run.
-So the general rule is: creation of private contents of a command call is delayed until just before a command call is run.
+So the general rule seems to be: creation of private contents of a command call is delayed until just before a command call is run.

 The reasons for the delay of creation of private contents are explained later.
 First, the steps of a command call’s creation are laid out one by one.